Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Results

-Thus, we propose to take a more pragmatic route and fit a function of the form \(a\cdot \tan(\omega) + b\cdot \omega + c\) to the self-energy in the region between the two physical peaks.
-This function was chosen because the Taylor expansion around \(\omega=0\) of the analytic self-energy consists only of odd-integer exponents similar to the expansion of the tangent.
+We propose to take a more pragmatic route and fit a function of the form \(a\cdot \tan(\omega) + b\cdot \omega + c\) to the self-energy in the region between the two physical peaks.
+This function was chosen as the Taylor expansion around \(\omega=0\) of the analytic self-energy consists only of odd-integer exponents similar to the expansion of the tangent.
 We refer to it in the following as the \(\tan\)-fit approach.
-For the fitting procedure we exclude an interval containing the peaks around \(\omega = 0\) which should cancel due to the coincidence of zeroes of both GFs.
+Due to the origin of the artificial peaks, we first search the zero of the free GF closest to \(\omega = 0\), denoted by \(\omega_0^{0}\) (in the half-filled case \(\omega_0^0 = 0\)), and the zero of the full GF closest to it (\(\omega_0\)).
+The first zero of the full GF on the negative and positive frequency axis which is not \(\omega_0\), denoted by \(\omega_{-}\) and \(\omega_{+}\), define the position of the physical peaks.
+We take \([\omega_-, \omega_+]\) as our fitting interval and exclude the interval \([\omega_0^{0}, \omega_0]\).
 The quasi-particle weights can now be obtained from the derivative of the fitting function at \(\omega=0\).
 We test this approach for the exact self-energy and obtain the quasi-particle weight \(0.542\) that is reasonably close to the exact value of \(z_\text{ex} = 0.555\).

 In Fig.\ \ref{Fig:zvsshot} (a) we display the quasi-particle weights obtained by this \(\tan\)-fit procedure applied to the self-energies obtained with a finite number of shots.
 The determined quasi-particle weights are spread around the exact values.
 When the number of shots is increased, the spread is reduced, which agrees well with the more accurate results in this case described above.
-However, even for \(100\,k\) shots the results of individual runs differ from the exact value by up to \(10\%\).
+However, even for \(100\,k\) shots the results of individual runs differ from the exact value by up to \(10\%\) due to the stochastic shot noise.